Guntereno/Thing/TheThingRules.md

 When placing attack cards, cards of the same value played in a pair are worth three times the value of the card. (e.g. a pair of threes is worth nine in total.)

-In combat, a red Queen is treated like a 10, so it has a value of ten and can be paired with black or red 10s.
-Black picture cards (blood tests) and Aces (thefts) are only worth one in combat and can only be paired with equivalent cards (e.g. Aces can only be paired with other Aces).
+In combat, a red Queen has a value of ten, though it doesn't pair with other 10 cards.
+(If you like, you can optionally make an exception to this rule.
+However the aliens tend to get a much better selection of combat cards already, so this could tip the balance too far in their favour.)
+Other picture cards (blood tests) and Aces (thefts) are only worth one in combat and can only be paired with equivalent cards (e.g. Aces can only be paired with other Aces).

 The combat phase completes when that team adds cards that are greater than the opponent's pool.
 It is now the opposing team's combat phase, and they must place cards to beat their opponent's combat score.

 At any point, a player can join the side who is currently in their combat phase and are adding cards to their pool.
 To do this they place their cards in the pool and their value is added to the combat score.
 This player is now engaged in combat until the end and can never change sides.

 Whenever a player places the last card in their hand, they are dead and are out of the game.
 Player's should be aware of this, and attempt to solicit help from the other players (who are not already engaged in the combat) before placing this card.
+When a player dies, no more players are allowed to join combat on their side.

 Note, that only cards played together as a pair have the bonus value, so a card can not be paired with a previously played card of the same value to get the bonus value.

 Combat is the only exception to the rule that _an infected player can never be disinfected_.
 It is permitted for a player to add their last red card into the combat pool at any stage.
-From this stage on, the player has been revealed as an alien (which the other players should take note of!).
+From this stage on, that player's identity as an alien has been revealed (which the other players should note!).

 > Example:
 >